 - Nasal corticosteroids – for people that experience moderate to severe symptoms.
 Especially for those with perennial allergic rhinitis that happens the whole year round.
 This class of medication may take from a few days up to 2 weeks to have full effect.
 They must be used on a regular basis for prevention of hay fever.
 People typically start this type of medication 2 weeks before they are scheduled to suffer from hay fever

 - Immunotherapy – a doctor can inject a small amount of allergen into your body.
 This can help strengthen your immune system.
 It will reduce the reaction your body has to the same allergen in the future

-Check out allergy related medicines on the ZOOM Pharmacy shop.
+Check out allergy related medicines in the ZOOM Pharmacy SHOP

 - Keep an allergy diary and know your triggers